filamentphp/filamentphp.com/content/plugins/ralphjsmit-pulse.md

 publish_date: 2023-12-08
 ---

-This packages integrates [Laravel Pulse](https://pulse.laravel.com/) into [Filament](https://filamentphp.com/).
+This package provides a beautiful integration of [Laravel Pulse](https://pulse.laravel.com/) into Filament.
 It allows you to build custom Laravel Pulse dashboards directly inside your Filament panels.
 All default Pulse cards are included, a custom card to track the usage of your Filament application and you can add additional custom cards or third-party pacakges as well.

 Another very handy use case is if your users need certain advanced metrics about your application.
 You can then create a custom Pulse recorder/card, and display these additional cards straight inside Filament!
 # Features